-If you lost a loved one in an accident, you might have grounds for a wrongful death claim or lawsuit against an at-fault party if negligence, recklessness, or incompetence caused or contributed to your loved one’s death.
-Call the Fitch Law Firm, LLC, at (513) 407-4521 for a free case evaluation.
-A Cincinnati wrongful death lawyer may be able to help you identify the at-fault party responsible for your loved one’s death and file a claim or lawsuit for the damages and losses you and your family suffered as a result.
+If you lost a loved one in an accident, you might have grounds for a wrongful death lawsuit against the at-fault party if negligence, recklessness, or incompetence caused or contributed to your loved one’s death.

-A Lawyer May Help Your Family File a Wrongful Death Lawsuit
+We Can Help You File a Wrongful Death Lawsuit

-In general, wrongful death claims and lawsuits are filed to compensate the victim’s family for their losses and damages after a loved one’s death.
-Such cases do not aim to initiate criminal proceedings against the negligent or reckless parties responsible for the fatal accident in question.
+In general, wrongful death lawsuits are filed to compensate the victim’s family for their losses and damages related to the victim’s death.
+Such cases do not aim to initiate criminal proceedings against the negligent or reckless parties responsible for the fatal accident.

 For a free legal consultation with a wrongful death lawyer serving Cincinnati, call 614-545-3930